jassn/anbird/2QCS/README.md

 ## 80-50445-63 PMK8550
 PM8550 provides VREG_COIN to PMK8550

+### PMIC Software Drivers

+### SPMI
+The PMIC arbiter hardware on the QCS8550 now includes two SPMI buses: Primary and Secondary SPMI.

+RPM - Resource Power Manager

 ## 80-50445-64 PMIC Overview
 * Linux HLOS Software Stack

 ## 80-50445-100
+19.3 Each PMIC has its own unique SID(Slave ID), which can be used for PMIC register access.

 ```
 vbat-thd-rtc-pon = <3600>;
 ```